stamen/map-gl-style-build/docs/IMPLEMENTATION.md

 ### Step 4: Organize Variables (Optional)

 After conversion, you can organize variables to improve maintainability.
 This step is optional but recommended for complex styles.
-See the [Context Requirements](#context-requirements) section in Building From Scratch for explanations of how to organize variables.
+See the [Context Requirements](#context-requirements) section in Building From Scratch and the [Declaring Variables](./WORKFLOW.md#declaring-variables-separately) section in the Workflow documentation for explanations of how to organize variables.

 ### Step 5: Test your build system